Mr-Filatik/metrics_collector/README.md

-# metrics_collector
+# Metrics collector (metrics_collector)

 Metrics and alerting service.

+## Developer

+The project was developed by Vladislav Filatov.